A beautiful view through grapevines towards a stunning building in Niagara on the Lake

 With its rolling vineyards and stunning landscapes, Niagara, Ont., is a world-class wine destination – the unique terroir and cool climate provide the ideal setting for 100-plus wineries, including an array of award winners – which is reason enough to visit.
-But that’s not all there is to Niagara – you’ll also find countless hidden-gem eateries, distilleries and more to unwind at or gather at with friends and family.
-Here, we’ve highlighted just a few must-visit spots in the region to get your planning started, so sit back and enjoy the ride.
+But that’s not all there is to Niagara – you’ll also find countless hidden-gem eateries eateries, distilleries and more to unwind at or gather at with friends and family.
+Here, we’ve highlighted six must-visit wineries in the Niagara region to get your planning started, so sit back and enjoy the ride.

 1249 Niagara Stone Rd., Niagara-on-the-Lake